masumsoft/express-cassandra/docs/usage.md

 }
 ```

-If you are using datastax enterprise then please use the auth provider `DsePlainTextAuthProvider` from dse-driver instead.
+If you are using datastax enterprise then please use the auth provider `DsePlainTextAuthProvider` from cassandra-driver instead.

 ## Let's Insert Some Data into PersonModel